We didn’t think we would be targetting deep-water walleyes.

-I was using 6 pound test monofilament line.
+I was using a 6-pound test monofilament line.
 Mono has some stretch in it, so setting the hook in the deep water was tough.
-I should have brought along 1 of several rods that I have spooled with 15 pound test braided line.
-It has about the same diameter as 6 pound test mono, but it has no stretch and is super-sensitive.
+I should have brought along 1 of several rods that I have spooled with a 15-pound test braided line.
+It has about the same diameter as 6-pound test mono, but it has no stretch and is super-sensitive.
 It provides outstanding hook-sets also.

-I was another wonderful trip to a wonderful place, and I re-learned that preparation pays.
+It was another wonderful trip to a wonderful place, and I re-learned that preparation pays.
 Golfers don’t take just 1 club when they go golfing.
-The use different clubs for different situations, and anglers should have rods for at least a couple different scenarios when they go fishing.
+They use different clubs for different situations and anglers should have rods for at least a couple of different scenarios when they go fishing.
 If you do, you’ll catch more fish and enjoy your fishing even more.